xcTorres/xcTorres.github.io/_posts/2020-06-16-learn-english.md

 - Express your self and unleash the beast within you.
 - You won't reach the state by thinking the way there.
 - I don't think giving love in a way that is not in your primary love language will grow resentment towards your partner.
+- And this is easier said than done.
+- There is nothing more attrative to a girl when a man knows exactly what he wants to do in this life.
+- When a man is on his purpose, it creates a gravitational pull around him.
+- Like being peer pressured into doing things that you don't want to do
+- Alpha men will have opinions on topics that they are knowledgeable about and they are not scared to voice their opinions to the people around them.
+- Something to also note is that you can be both polarizing and respectful at the same time.
+- They do not sit idly by while opportunities and problems pass them by.